-(a) where necessary, ensure that it has informed Data Subjects whose Personal Data are Processed by BridgeU under or in connection with this Agreement that the Customer may disclose their Personal Data to BridgeU, and that the relevant Data Subjects (or where applicable, their parents or legal guardians) have, where necessary, consented to such processing and disclosure.
+(a) where necessary, ensure that it has informed Data Subjects whose Customer Data is processed by BridgeU under or in connection with this Agreement that the Customer may disclose their Customer Data to BridgeU, and that the relevant Data Subjects (or where applicable, their parents or legal guardians) have, where necessary, consented to such processing and disclosure.
 For any Data Subjects under the age of fourteen (14), the Customer is responsible for obtaining the written consent of the Data Subject’s parent or legal guardian to the processing and disclosure of their personal data in accordance with the Customer’s local data protection laws, such as the Chinese Personal Information Protection Law (“PIPL”).
 If the Data Subject (or where applicable, their parents or legal guardians) do not consent to such processing and disclosure, BridgeU will not be able to provide the Data Subject with access to the Platform or the Services.
-The Customer shall be responsible for ensuring the Personal Data provided by the Customer to be Processed by BridgeU pursuant to and in accordance with this Agreement is Processed on lawful grounds;
+The Customer shall be responsible for ensuring the Customer Data provided by the Customer to be processed by BridgeU pursuant to and in accordance with this Agreement is processed on lawful grounds;

 (b) be solely responsible for any automated decision making it makes on or in connection with the Platform and shall ensure it implements suitable measures to safeguard the Data Subjects’ rights and freedoms;

-(c) promptly notify BridgeU in the event of any withdrawal of any relevant consent, or request to restrict processing by any Data Subject whose Personal Data is Processed pursuant to this Agreement, giving sufficient details of the withdrawal to enable the Data Processor to comply with its obligations under the Data Protection Legislation.
+(c) promptly notify BridgeU in the event of any withdrawal of any relevant consent, or request to restrict processing by any Data Subject whose Customer Data is processed pursuant to this Agreement, giving sufficient details of the withdrawal to enable the Data Processor to comply with its obligations under the Data Protection Legislation.